zloirock/core-js/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md

 In previous versions of `core-js`, modules with polyfills for stable ECMAScript features and ECMAScript proposals were prefixed with `es6.` and `es7.` respectively.
 It was a decision taken in 2014 when all the features which could be after ES6 were considered as ES7.
 In `core-js@3` all stable ECMAScript features are prefixed with `es.`, while ECMAScript proposals with `esnext.`.

 Almost all CommonJS entry points were changed.
-In `core-js@3` there are many more entry points than there were in `core-js@2`: they bring maxinum flexibility, making it possible to include only the polyfills needed by your application.
+In `core-js@3` there are many more entry points than there were in `core-js@2`: they bring maximum flexibility, making it possible to include only the polyfills needed by your application.

 Here are some examples of how the new entry points can be used:
 ```js